The Ausangate Trek

 Is there an Ausangate day hike?

-Yes, there is an Asangate day hike that starts at 6:00 and ends back in Cusco by 7:00 pm.
+Yes, an Asangate day hike starts at 6:00 and ends back in Cusco by 7:00 pm.

 How high will the elevation be on the Ausangate trek?